kharels/bat-pages/docs/bat7.md

 ## Understand requirement and priorties
 - Ask questions.
 Only stupid question is the one that isn't asked.
 - spend time upfront determining the effort and business value it provides.
-- Not all asks are important.
+- Not all asks are high priority.
 Assess the importance and value upfront.

 <br>
 <br>